 Hyundai Car Insurance in Australia

-Compare Hyundai car insurance estimates from AU's top providers.
-Whether you drive a Tucson, Kona, i30, or Ioniq 5, find the right cover at the right price - comprehensive, third party, or fire & theft.
+Compare Hyundai car insurance estimates from Australia's leading providers.
+Whether you drive an i30, Tucson, Kona, or Ioniq 5, find the right cover at the right price - comprehensive, third party, or fire & theft.

 Hyundai Car Insurance in Australia - What You Need to Know

-Hyundai is Australia's second most popular car brand, with models like the Tucson, Kona, i30, and Santa Fe consistently among the country's top sellers.
-Their combination of modern design, strong safety ratings, and competitive pricing makes them a favourite with both drivers and insurers.
+Hyundai is one of Australia's top five best-selling car brands, with models like the i30, Tucson, Kona, and Santa Fe consistently appearing in monthly sales charts.
+Their combination of modern design, strong safety technology, and competitive pricing has earned Hyundai a loyal Australian following.

 From an insurance perspective, Hyundais are generally affordable to insure compared to European and luxury brands.
-Most Hyundai models fall into low-to-mid insurance groups, thanks to excellent crashworthiness ratings, readily available spare parts, and reasonable repair costs.
+Most models fall into low-to-mid insurance groups thanks to excellent ANCAP ratings, readily available spare parts, and reasonable repair costs.
 The growing Ioniq EV range does sit slightly higher due to battery and specialist repair considerations.

 Why Hyundais Are Popular to Insure in Australia

-• Popularity: Hyundai is Australia's second most popular car brand, meaning insurers have strong data to price cover competitively
+• Top 5 seller: Hyundai is one of Australia's top five car brands by volume, giving insurers deep data to price cover competitively

 • Safety ratings: Most current Hyundai models achieve 5-star ANCAP safety ratings, which can lower premiums

-• 5-year warranty: Hyundai's 5-year warranty provides peace of mind and may reduce mechanical-related claims
+• 5-year warranty: Hyundai's 5-year unlimited-kilometre warranty provides peace of mind and may reduce the frequency of mechanical-related claims

-• Parts availability: Hyundai parts are widely available in Australia through both dealerships and aftermarket suppliers
+• Parts availability: Hyundai parts are widely available across Australia through dealerships and aftermarket suppliers

-• EV range: The Ioniq 5 and Ioniq 6 offer electric options - check for EV-specific cover including battery protection
+• EV range: The Ioniq 5 and Ioniq 6 are among Australia's most popular EVs - check for EV-specific cover including battery protection

-• Resale value: Hyundais hold their value well in Australia, making agreed-value policies competitive
+• Resale value: Hyundais hold their value well in Australia, making agreed-value policies competitively priced

 Hyundai Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Hyundai models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes